Full name Quinton de Kock

 |T20s debut||Griqualand West v Gauteng at Kimberley, Oct 2, 2011 scorecard|

 |Last T20s||Sri Lanka v South Africa at Colombo (RPS), Aug 14, 2018 scorecard|

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-He was selected for South Africa's T20I series against New Zealand in the 2012-13 season to keep in place of AB de Villiers, who asked to be rested.
-De Kock leapfrogged other candidates like Heino Kuhn and Daryn Smit and although he did not have much success with the bat, he showed promise.
-On that basis, he was also included in the ODI squad in January 2013.
+He was selected for South Africa's T20I series against New Zealand in 2012-13 to keep wickets in place of AB de Villiers, who asked to be rested.
+But he did not make much of a first impression on the international stage.
+After a lean series in Sri Lanka in July 2013, he was dropped.

 De Kock returned in November that year and scored his first ODI century against Pakistan.
 A month later, he reeled off three in a row against India.
 Early in 2014, de Kock made his Test debut after Alviro Petersen took ill, but was only given a permanent place later that year, on a tour to Sri Lanka.
 He scored two half-centuries in his next three Tests, but then tore ankle ligaments during warm-up in a Test against West Indies in December.

 The injury put de Kock at risk of missing the 2015 World Cup, but he recovered quickly.
 However, he struggled to find his old form and struggled through that tournament and a series against Bangladesh.
 Subsequently, he was dropped again and sent to the South African A side to find his touch.
 He did well for them in India and returned to the senior side, scoring two hundred in a five-match series against India and two more against England at home to reclaim his place.